 - National and international evolution of Indigenous engagement: building beyond the baseline

 - Integration of hydropower with renewables.

 The event allowed attendees (including young professionals) to network, ask questions, and discuss trends and opportunities for the industry.
 The day finished off with a networking session in our Hatch Gallery of Contemporary Art.
-For more information, please visit the event page.

 Whatever our clients envision, our teams can design and build.
 With over six decades of business and technical experience in the mining, energy, and infrastructure sectors, we know your business and understand that your challenges are changing rapidly.
 We respond quickly with solutions that are smarter, more efficient and innovative.
 We draw upon our 9,000 staff with experience in over 150 countries to challenge the status quo and create positive change for our clients, our employees, and the communities we serve.

 +1 (905) 403-4199